 - ENW will prepare a program package and the lending materials as requested.
 An email will be sent when the Sign Program package is ready for pick-up from the ENW Office.

 - The Community Rep / Ambassador will lead the program in the community in accordance with their ENW training.

 - Along with other community volunteers, a door-to-door campaign is conducted.

 - Crime prevention information is distributed to residents to create safer neighbourhoods by reducing the opportunities for crime.

 - Residents are given information on how to report to police.
 The goal is to make the statement “WE REPORT ALL SUSPICIOUS ACTIVITIES TO THE POLICE” true.

-If your community does not have an official Neighbourhood Watch program see details on How to Start a Neighbourhood Watch.
+If your community does not have an official Neighbourhood Watch program, see details on How to Start a Neighbourhood Watch.

-The Edmonton Police Service provides updated crime prevention information for distribution and supports the practice of residents reporting suspicious activities to police.
+The City of Edmonton produces and installs the signs for Edmonton Neighbourhood Watch.
+The Edmonton Police Service provides updated crime prevention information for distribution and supports reporting suspicious activities to police.

 The installation of the sign is not what creates a safer neighbourhood.
 It is the process in which the community becomes engaged and put into practice: